Kjelland/lynxLib/README.md

 # lynxLib

-A powerful communication library in c++ for managing udp packets
+A powerful communication library in c++ for managing tcp/udp packets